AndrewCMonson/homework-1/README.md

 The purpose of this challenge is to refactor existing code to improve accessibility.

+The corrected code and comments can be found in index.html

 ### User Story
 ```
 AS A marketing agency